eucalypt-framework/eucalypt/README.md

 Move into your new application's directory and run the top-level `eucalypt` command to display a list of all available commands.

-## Documentation and help
+## Documentation

-The full documentation can be found [here](https://eucalypt.gitbook.io/eucalypt).
+The full documentation of the CLI and micro-framework can be found [here](https://eucalypt.gitbook.io/eucalypt).

 ## Features